Librarian Liaison Guidelines

 - Perform assigned subject area program reviews, new program assessments and accreditations.

-- Keep informed throughout the year about what their department faculty is requesting.
-Includes looking at the department requests submitted (691 subject search).
+- Keep informed throughout the year about what their department faculty is requesting (691 subject search).

-- Review departments' serial and monograph requests not ordered at the end of the fiscal year and contact the departments regarding their disposition.
+- Review departments' requests not ordered at the end of the fiscal year.

-- Be available to assist the Serials and Monographic Acquisitions staff as requested regarding any questions or problems that may emerge concerning their department's orders (theirs and their department faculty).
+- Be available to assist the Continuing Resources and Monographic Acquisitions staff as requested regarding any questions or problems that may emerge concerning their department's orders (theirs and their department faculty).

 - Recommend material for gaps they find in any or all subject areas of the collection.